Chinese Imperial Officials guān huàn

 Finger nails

 It was traditional for the well off to let one or more finger nails grow up to two inches in length (both men and women).
 This advertised to all that they were not engaged in any manual labor and had servants to do everything for them.
-Special silver guards were used to protect them from damage.
+Special silver guards were used to protect the nails from damage.
 This tradition applied to aristocrats as well as officials.

 See also